raspberrypilearning/naughty-and-nice/en/step_3.md

 api = tweepy.API(auth)
 ```

-- Next you need to create an empty list that will be used to store the live tweets, you will be reading from the Twitter stream.
+- Next you need to create an empty list to store the live tweets you will be reading from the Twitter stream.

 ```python
 tweets = []
 ```

-- For the last part of this section, you will create a `class` to read the twitter stream, limiting it to `200` tweets that will be stored in the list.
-Add this to the end of your file.
+- For the last part of this section, you will create a `class` to read the twitter stream, limiting it to 200 tweets that will be stored in the `tweets` list.
+Add this at the bottom of your file:

 ```python
 ##TWITTER STREAM